Best Practices for Safer Ultrasound-Guided Vascular Access Procedures

 Since 1984, ultrasound has been regularly utilized in a wide variety of vascular access procedures, ranging from ultrasound-guided central venous catheterization to femoral artery cannulation to arterial access.
 1 2 Ultrasound's superior procedural advantages - combined with its cumulative benefits in terms of safety and success- make it a popular tool for practitioners conducting vascular access procedures.
 2

-Of course, no medical procedure is 100% risk-free, and when it comes to vascular access procedures, it is critically important that everything possible is done to ensure patient safety - including in those procedures that are ultrasound-guided.
+Of course, no medical procedure is 100% risk-free, and when it comes to vascular access procedures, it is critically important that everything possible be done to ensure patient safety - including in those procedures that are ultrasound-guided.
 Below are several categories of ideas, all of which are easily implementable and geared exclusively towards helping to make your ultrasound-guided vascular access procedures even safer for your patients.

 - TGC button: